FireANTs: Adaptive Riemannian Optimization for Multi-Scale Diffeomorphic Matching: Results

-\paragraph{RnR ExM mouse dataset ~\cite{rnrexm}} Expansion microscopy (ExM) is a fast-growing imaging technique for super-resolution fluorescence microscopy.
-It is therefore critical to robustly register high-resolution 3D microscopy volumes from different sets of staining.
-The RnR-ExM challenge checks the ability to perform non linear deformable registration on images that have a very high voxel resolution.
-The challenge releases 24 pairs of 3D image volumes from three different species.
-Out of the three species (mouse brain, C. elegans, zebrafish), the mouse brain dataset is the only dataset with non-trivial non-linear deformations, and the other datasets mostly require a rigid registration.
-The mouse dataset has non-rigid deformation of the hydrogel and loss of staining intensity.
-Deformation of the hydrogel occurs because the sample sits for multiple days and at a low temperature between staining rounds.
-This calls for a cost function like cross-correlation which is sufficiently robust to the change in intensity as long as the structures are visible.
+\paragraph{RnR ExM Mouse Isocortex Dataset ~\cite{rnrexm}} The RnR-ExM challenge evaluates the ability to perform non linear deformable registration on ultra-high-resolution images.
+Out of the three species (mouse brain, C. elegans, zebrafish), the mouse isocortex dataset is the only dataset with non-trivial non-linear deformations.
+Registration of high-resolution sub-micron volumes is imperative to creating and understanding the comprehensive cell atlas of the mammalian brain at scale.
 The voxel size of each image volume is $2048\times2048\times81$ and the voxel spacing is 0.1625$\mu$m $\times$ 0.1625$\mu$m $\times$ 0.4$\mu$m.
-These volume sizes are about two orders of magnitude larger compared to existing biomedical datasets, representing a significant challenge in fast and scalable registration.
+These volume sizes are about two orders of magnitude larger compared to existing biomedical datasets, representing a significant challenge in quick and scalable registration.

+\paragraph{AZBA and ZBrain datasets \cite{azba,zbrain}} The ZBrain atlas is an anatomical and functional reference constructed from high-resolution confocal microscopy images of larval zebrafish (6 days post fertilization) expressing nuclear and cytoplasmic fluorescent markers.
+The AZBA atlas, in contrast, represents the adult zebrafish brain at cellular resolution.
+Registration of these templates enables a powerful cross-developmental comparison between the larval and adult zebrafish brains.
+Conceptually, this tsak establishes spatial correspondence between larval and adult brain regions, providing a foundation for developmental neuroanatomy.
+We use this dataset to conduct preliminary experiments to access the generalization capabilities of registration algorithms to cross-developmental data on an unseen species and modality.

+\paragraph{BICCN Mouse Dataset} The high-throughput and high-resolution fluorescence micro-optical sectioning tomography (fMOST) platform~\cite{zheng2013visualization,fmost1} was used to image 55 mouse brains containing gene-defined neuron populations.
+The brains are imaged at a resolution of $0.35\times0.35\times1.0$\micron$^3$.
+The dataset is used to generate a $25$\micron-resolution atlas of the mouse brain in under 25 minutes.
+This unprecedented scale, enabled by FireANTs, will advance multimodal integration, standardize cross-species comparisons, and drive scalable, reproducible neuroscience research highly pertinent to large-scale collaborative efforts such as BICCN and BICAN.

+\paragraph{Learn2Reg Abdomen MRCT registration \cite{hering2022learn2reg}} The dataset features intra-patient multimodal abdominal MRI and CT registration (122 scans in total) for diagnostic and follow-up.
+We use this dataset as a testbed to ablate the effect of Jacobian-free optimization on abdominal MRCT registration.